gssab3/sqa4ai/README.md

-# SQA4AI
+# SQA4AI - Enhancing Security Requirements Coverage via RAG and Automated Feedback Loops

 ## Introduction
-**Software Quality Assurance for Artificial Intelligence** is a specialized RAG framework designed to act as an automated Quality Assurance mechanism for Security Requirements Engineering.
+This project is a specialized RAG framework designed to act as an automated Quality Assurance mechanism for Security Requirements Engineering.

 ## Architecture